Meek Mill blasts Las Vegas hotel as 'racist' for banning him 'without incident'

 A video of his exchange with security personnel at the hotel posted on his Instagram account had more than a million views as of Sunday morning.

-In it, the musician, whose real name is Robert Rihmeek Williams, can be heard asking two men, "How can you tell me I'll be locked up for trespassing?"
+In it, the musician, whose real name is Robert Rihmeek Williams, is seated in a vehicle outside the hotel and can be heard asking two men, "How can you tell me I'll be locked up for trespassing?"

 One of the men responded, "We're a private property.
 At this time, with the information we have, we're refusing to do business with you.
 We have the right to do that."